-Choose between water- and oil-based paint to update your walls
+Choose between water- and oil-based paint to give your home a fresh look

 The first type of home presented above is a Victorian style home, painted with a blue-gray color.
 Victorian style homes are often painted a dark color with bright white trim, or with very bright colors like violets, blues, yellows or greens.
 The above image reflects a popular trend seen on homes of all types -- highlighted soffits, doors and window panes in the one color, and then selecting a third color for the trim that contrasts the main color of the house.
 The bold hue of the rust color really stands out and provides an eye-catching, dramatic look.